Statkraft is a part-owner of Berry Burn wind farm near the town of Inverness in the Scottish Highlands.

 The United Kingdom has major ambitions for cutting its greenhouse gas emissions.
 The goal is to become a zero-emission society by 2050.
 Getting there will be a taxing process and requires strong political will – and massive development of renewable power.

-David has worked at Statkraft since 2009 and is the member of the management team for the business area Europe, which has activities including onshore and offshore wind, solar, battery storage and hydrogen.
+David has worked at Statkraft since 2009 and is the member of the management team for the business area Nordics, which has activities including onshore and offshore wind, solar, and hydropower.

 In the autumn of 2017, the British Government presented its Clean Growth Strategy in Parliament.
 The strategy sets out the Government’s ambitions for green, sustainable growth and promises to cut greenhouse gas emissions by 80 per cent compared with their level in 1990.
 The Government recently further raised the bar and has now determined that the goal is for the United Kingdom to become carbon-neutral by 2050.

 According to figures from the Department for Business, Energy and Industrial Strategy, Britons have already reduced their emissions by 42 per cent since 1990 while achieving significant economic growth in the same period.

 This has been achieved through more efficient energy use, modernisation of the country’s car fleet, better insulation of houses, more use of renewable power and replacing coal with gas.
 Most of these steps are, relatively speaking, "low-hanging fruit".
 If the new targets for 2050 are to be met, more stringent measures will have to be taken.